Download the report [1MB]

 The SPC prohibits publication or importation of publications giving instruction about Islam contrary to sharia.
 It also bars the distribution to Muslims or to persons with no religion of publications related to religions other than Islam.
 The SPC bars the publication, broadcast, or public expression of a list of words generally associated with Islam (such as Quran) in a non-Islamic context.
 The SPC also prohibits religious teaching without written approval.
 There were no reports of charges under these regulations.

 The government restricted access to the internet, censored online content, and had the capability to monitor private online communications.
-The government monitored private email and internet chat-room exchanges it believed to be propagating religious extremism or otherwise subversive views, including those of religious minorities, or material on topics deemed immoral.
+The government monitored private email and internet chatroom exchanges it believed to be propagating religious extremism or otherwise subversive views, including those of religious minorities, or material on topics deemed immoral.
 The Ministry of Transport and Infocommunications and the Prime Minister’s Office enforce the law that requires internet service providers and internet cafe operators to register with the director of broadcasting in the Prime Minister’s Office.
 The Attorney General’s Chambers and the Authority for the Infocommunications Technology Industry advised internet service and content providers to monitor for content contrary to the public interest, national harmony, and social morals.

 Internet companies self-censored content and reserved the right to cut off internet access without prior notice.
 The government continued awareness campaigns warning citizens about the misuse of and social ills associated with social media, including the use of social media to criticize Islam, sharia, or the monarchy.
 The government maintained a hotline for reporting fake or malicious information circulated on social media that involved public or national interests.
+In September a woman was charged under the Public Order Act with dissemination of a false report for a producing a video claiming a local restaurant was operating in violation of COVID-19 quarantine orders.

 Although there are no official government restrictions on academic freedom, government authorities must approve public lectures, academic conferences, and visiting scholars, and the sultan serves as chancellor of all major universities.

 Academics reported practicing self-censorship.
-In recent years, some researchers published overseas under a pseudonym when they perceived that certain topics would not be well received by the authorities.
+In recent years, some researchers published overseas under a pseudonym when they perceived certain topics would not be well received by authorities.
 Religious authorities reviewed publications to verify compliance with social norms.

 There were government restrictions on cultural events.
 All public musical or theatrical performances require prior approval by a censorship board composed of officials from the Prime Minister’s Office, the Ministry of Home Affairs, and the Ministry of Religious Affairs.
 The board determines the suitability of concerts, movies, cultural shows, and other public performances, and censored, banned, or restricted some activities.
 Although the Censorship Board rarely required changes in performances, delays associated with the censorship process posed logistical hurdles for performing arts organizations.
-Authorities restricted traditional Chinese New Year lion dance performances to Chinese temples, Chinese school halls, and private residencies of Chinese association members.
+Authorities restricted traditional Chinese New Year lion dance performances to Chinese temples, Chinese school halls, and private residences of Chinese association members.

 B. FREEDOMS OF PEACEFUL ASSEMBLY AND ASSOCIATION